 We generally recommend three days worth of clothing.
 Items to bring should include three shirts or tops, three pairs of pants, two pairs of shoes (without laces), four pairs of socks, four pairs of underwear, one sweatshirt or sweater, one pair of pajamas and one pair of slippers.
 During the winter months, a jacket may be recommended as well.
 Please ensure that your clothing fits appropriately.
 Women should not bring clothing that is low cut, that exposes the midsection, is tight so as to accent certain body parts or is seductive in any way.
 Neither sex should bring clothing that has sexually explicit messages, promotes violence of any type or that suggests or glorifies drug or alcohol use.
 In general, you are able to wear your own standard street clothing while at Lighthouse.
 We also have washers and dryers on the premises so that you can do your laundry as necessary.

 Patients cannot have anything on the units that is electronic in nature, such as cell phones, iPods, MP3s, radios, televisions, etc. On each unit, there are one or two televisions where you can catch a ball game or your favorite daytime talk show.
 There are also radios on the units so you can listen to music.
 Sharp items such as pocket knives, razors, mirrors and anything made of glass are not permitted, nor is anything with a cord such as a handheld hair dryer.
-Do not bring anything with alcohol in it such as mouthwashes, spray on type deodorants or perfumes.
+All toiletries will be provided and none from the outside are permitted.
 Toiletries and towels for drying off after bathing are provided by Lighthouse.
 Large amounts of money and expensive jewelry should not be brought to Lighthouse.
-You may bring up to $10 with you in order to make a purchase at the vending machine in the cafeteria, but anything more than that will be locked up in the safe until the day you are being discharged.
+Any money will be locked up in the safe until the day you are being discharged.

 Lighthouse is a non-smoking facility as of January 1, 2009.
 Cigarettes and lighters should be left at home.
 If you need one, a nicotine patch will be ordered by your doctor.